coparaoji/ceeteem/README.md

 ## License

-Licensed under the MIT License.
+Licensed under the GPL-3.0 License.
 See [LICENSE](LICENSE) for details.

 ---